tuanpmt/esp_mqtt/README.md

 - set [ap_ssid|ap_password] _value_: changes the settings for the soft-AP of the ESP (for your stations)
 - show [config|stats|script|mqtt]: prints the current config or some status information and statistics
 - save: saves the current config parameters to flash
-- reset [factory]: resets the esp, optionally resets WiFi params to default values
 - lock [_password_]: saves and locks the current config, changes are not allowed.
 Password can be left open if already set before
 - unlock _password_: unlocks the config, requires password from the lock command
+- reset [factory]: resets the esp, 'factory' optionally resets WiFi params to default values (works on a locked device only from serial console)
 - quit: terminates a remote session

 Advanced commands (most of the set-commands are effective only after save and reset):